hencefarthing/hencefarthing.github.io/_posts/2019/02/2019-02-27-Bible-Quran-Study-1.md

 author: Alex B
 layout: post
 categories: study bible quran
+excerpt: My attempt to see the similarities and differences between two worlds.
 ---

 These days I find myself trapped in a decent amount of routines.
 From work to frisbee, eating to sleeping, answering questions on StackOverflow [^1] to binge watching a show on Netflix / hours of YouTube / watching The Office... again.
 But recently I've picked up something new that I hope to make a more regular part of my life - studying religious texts. [^2]